Portstewart, Northern Ireland

 Portstewart Strand at Sunset

-The strand at Portstewart lies on the Atlantic Ocean, is 2 miles long and this Golden Sand Beach is Blue Flag certified and is one of Northern Ireland’s finest beaches.
-The prestigious Blue Flag award is earned by beaches that meet the highest standards for safety, water quality, and environmental information and education.
+Portstewart Strand holds the prestigious Blue Flag award, is 2 miles long, and is one of Northern Ireland’s finest beaches.
+The Blue Flag award is earned by beaches that meet the highest standards for safety, water quality, and environmental information and education.
 The atlantic mouth between Portstewart Strand and the golf courses is a scenic area, emphasizing its importance as a conservation site and a popular spot for leisurely walks.

 Portstewart Strand’s Western boundary is at the River Bann estuary, while the Portstewart Golf Club forms the Eastern boundary.
 Portstewart Strand is run by the National Trust and it is one of Northern Ireland’s most visited.

 Its inherent beauty and pristine waters make Portstewart Strand perfect for swimming, paddle boarding, surfing, and fishing.
+Surf conditions here are suitable for all skill levels, and surf lessons or equipment hire are available seasonally.
 You can also jog, take a stroll, ride horses or take a walk with your dog.
 It is simply amazing to wander through the sand dunes.
 This two-mile stretch is a precious habitat, offering trails, scenic views, and opportunities to observe local wildlife.

 Access by car is right at the beach, which makes things much easier, especially if you have kids with you.
 You can set up your picnic supplies from your car’s boot, bring any gear you want without lugging it around, and even enjoy a covered siesta with priceless views.
+Please note that no towing service is available after hours, so ensure your vehicle is removed before closing.
 The wild pansy flowers create a picturesque setting, and you can watch the wild pansy flowers dance in the breeze, enhancing the tranquil environment.

 Although you have to pay to bring your car to the beach in high season, it’s well worth it.
 National Trust members get parking for free.